 Anatomy of Iberico Ham:

-Maza: It has a great deal of meat and intramuscular fat.
-It is regarded as the richest part since the juiciest, most succulent, marbled and tender slices of meat are taken from this part.
+Maza: It has a great deal of meat and intramuscular fat; it is regarded as the richest part since the juiciest, most succulent, marbled and tender slices of meat are taken from this part.

-Caña: The closest part to the hoof.
+Caña: This is the closest part to the hoof.